1965 - 1966 - 1967

 Other notes: studio recordings, Decca Studios, West Hampstead, 26/01-08/03/1967

 Collector's notes: Re-released in 1973 (to massive success), this record still confuses a lot of people, because they don't know how to distinguish the two issues.
 But it's quite easy.
 Deram used to print the matrix number of singles onto the labels.
 In the 1960s they printed them upside down above the catalogue number, whereas they printed the number in the correct way in the 1970s.
 So, if "DR 39798" is printed upside down, it's an original.
-Another significant difference is that the "printed" date (1967) is on the left-hand side of the label on the original, whereas it is located above the matrix and catalogue numbers on the right-hand side of the label on the re-issue.
+Another significant difference is that the "printed" date (1967) is on the left-hand side of the label on the original, whereas it is located above the matrix and catalogue numbers on the right-hand side of the labels on the re-issue.

 David Bowie: